The Tokyo Marathon is a large-scale international marathon race with a total number of runners capped at 37,500.

-Travelling Fit is pleased to announce that we are again the official Australian sales agent for the Tokyo Marathon 2018 and are therefore able to offer you a four night Marathon package inclusive of guaranteed race entry.
-We have four packages for you to choose from, all staying at the Keio Plaza Hotel which is ideally located within a short walking distance to the race start.
+Travelling Fit is pleased to announce that we are the official Australian sales agent for the Tokyo Marathon 2022.
+We offer a four-night Marathon package inclusive of guaranteed race entry and accommodation at the Keio Plaza Hotel, ideally located within a short walking distance to the race start.

 Travelling Fit is an accredited travel agency which offers a full range of services to our clients.
 This enables us to book your flights and additional touring to help us assist you in creating your perfect holiday experience.

 Have you thought about extending your stay?
 Contact Travelling Fit today to discuss some great options to places such as Mount Fuji, Kyoto, Hiroshima and Osaka.

 The land arrangement is operated by KNT, Japan.

 We will close the tour bookings once the maximum number of entrants has been reached.